 Torque Tube Bushing Replacement

-Early Chevrolet cars & ½ ton trucks 1916-1954 use a torque tube with a propeller shaft instead of an open driveshaft that was used after 1955.
+Early Chevrolet cars & ½ ton trucks (1925-1954) driveshafts use a torque tube with a propeller shaft instead of an open driveshaft that was used after 1955.
 This design worked to stabilize the rear axle and hold the propeller shaft that is inside the tube.
 If properly maintained, the bushing in the front of the tube will last many thousands of miles.
-However, the gear oil which lubricates the U-joint and driveshaft bushing will often leak, causing the bushing to run dry.
+However, the gear oil which lubricates the U-joint and driveshaft bushing will often leak due to bad seals, causing the bushing to run dry.
 Failure of this bushing will cause a vibration in the propeller shaft and may even cause the U-joint to fail.
 The first part of this article will discuss the procedure to replace the torque tube bushing on a 1930-33 passenger car.
 The procedure is similar on all bushings that were held in with dowel pins, up through 1950.

 These bushings can be replaced in the vehicle or on the workbench.
 Though it is easier to do with the propeller shaft removed, it is not absolutely necessary.
-Disconnect the torque tube from the transmission.
+The first step is to disconnect the torque tube from the transmission.
 Be sure to support the tube with a floor jack because there is a lot of downward pressure on the tube.
+Remove the four-bolt collar at the back of the transmission.
+Put a drip pan below the rear of the transmission to catch dripping gear oil.
+Slide the ball housing and collar back as far as possible onto the torque tube.
 Disassemble the U-joint and drop the torque tube down below the transmission.
-Remove the U-joint and slide the ball housing off of the tube.
-Wipe down the outer housing with solvent and dry it off (Fig. 1).
+(Brake cross shafts & parking brake cables may need to be removed to lower the torque tube.)
+Remove the rear U-joint yoke and slide the ball housing and collar off of the tube.
+Wipe down the outer tube housing with solvent and dry it off (Fig. 1).
 Note that the dowel pin that holds the bushing in place is at the top of the tube, just behind the slot.

 Drill out the dowel pin (Fig. 2) but be cautious not to drill too deep as you may damage the propeller shaft.
 Once the pin is out, drive the bushing forward and out of the tube (Fig. 3 & Fig. 4).
 Down inside the tube is a cork seal that is most likely very deteriorated, if it is there at all.
 Directly behind the seal is a flat metal washer (Fig. 5).
 If you are working with the propeller shaft in place, use a long skinny screwdriver to break up the remainder of the cork gasket.
 Compressed air will blow the fragments out of the tube.
 Be sure to get the inside of the tube completely clean in order to get a good installation of the new bushing and seal.
 If the propeller shaft has been removed from the tube, you can use a hooked tool to remove the flat washer (Fig. 6).
 Clean the inside of the tube of all residue.